patrodyne/hisrc-hyperjaxb/ejb/explore/Ex001-JustProduct/src/test/resources/org/patrodyne/jvnet/hyperjaxb/ex001/Explorer.md

 ### Drop/Create Database Automatically

-This project reads its JPA properties from [persistence.properties][15].
+This project reads its JPA properties from [persistence.properties][15] and one of [persistence-h2.properties][29] or [persistence-pg.properties][30].
 These properties include JPA declarations that enable ORM implementations, like [Hibernate][17], to create the database (and DDL scripts) automatically.
 When *Explorer* is launched, the JPA/ORM will drop the local test database then recreate a fresh set of tables.

 ~~~
 javax.persistence.schema-generation.database.action=drop-and-create